Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 Data Which Mostly Used By An IRQ Handler
 ----------------------------------------

-If data is always accessed from within the same IRQ handler, you don't need a lock at all: the kernel already guarantees that the irq handler will not run simultaneously on multiple CPUs.
+If data is always accessed from within the woke same IRQ handler, you don't need a lock at all: the woke kernel already guarantees that the woke irq handler will not run simultaneously on multiple CPUs.

-Manfred Spraul points out that you can still do this, even if the data is very occasionally accessed in user context or softirqs/tasklets.
+Manfred Spraul points out that you can still do this, even if the woke data is very occasionally accessed in user context or softirqs/tasklets.
 The irq handler doesn't use a lock, and all other accesses are done as so::